vinocastello/CS-140-2021-2022-S1-Proj2/README.md

 ## Environment
 The Operating system that I used in creating this project is Windows 10 Pro.
 I wrote the code in Visual Studio Code v1.63.2.
 However, I compiled and ran the file_server on WSL.
 The distribution that I installed in WSL is Ubuntu.
 The executable file_server is located in the directory /home/hans/CS_140/Proj2.
 The text files commands.txt, read.txt, and empty.txt are also found here.
 ## NOTE
-I was only able to implement and test until level 3
+I was only able to implement and test until level 3.
+This means that this "file server" can continously receive user request and each command spawns a worker thread that performs the said request.
+These threads work concurrently.
+However, I have not yet included mutex locks to take into account data races.
 ## Commands
 1. write <file path or name> <string input>
 - writes string input to desired file path or file name